Semantics

 black-70

-Here's the same thing using semantic classes:
+Here's the same HTML with semantic classes:

 <div class="hero">